bquast/Cryptocurrency-Inflation/README.md

 There are some key benefits to cryptocurrencies, a few of which I will mention here.
 Firstly, the system is self-regulating, meaning that no government or institution controls it.
-For the user that means that their holdings cannot be used as a policy intrument.
+For the user that means that their holdings cannot be used as a policy instrument.
 Conventional fiat currencies are owned by a government, which means that they can be used to e.g. stimulate economic growth by printing extra money, which lessens the value of individuals holdings.